 1 tspn black peppercorns

 12 dried chillies

 1 tspn turmeric powder

 Heat the ghee in a kadhai, heavy frying pan or wok over a medium heat.

 Put in the dals, coriander, mustard seeds, fenugreek seeds, peppercorns, asafoetida, cinnamon and cumin seeds.
 Stir roast for 3 – 4 minutes, allowing the mustard seeds to pop.

 Add the curry leaves, stir and roast gently for around 5 minutes.

-Add the dried chillies and continue stirring and roasting for 2 – 3 minutes until the chillies darken.
+Add the dried chillies and turmeric and continue stirring and roasting for 2 – 3 minutes until the chillies darken.

 Remove spices to a plate.
 When they have cooled, grind them as finely as possible.
 Store in an airtight container.

 To demonstrate the diversity of Sambar Powders, I have included the following.
 Ratios are to personal preference – you can use the previous recipe quantities as a guide.